Ph.D. Requirements

 Experience (5 credits)

-• EGS 6940 Preparation for Engineering Education Practicum (1 cr.)
+- EGS 6940 Foundations of Research to Practice in Engineering Education (1 cr.)

 Electives Required (6 credits)